不知不觉

 - Similar Idioms:

-- 潜移默化 (qián yí mò huà): To be imperceptibly influenced and changed.
+- 潜移默化 (qián yí mò huà): To be unconsciously influenced or changed by one's environment or surroundings.link

 - Opposite Idioms: